denten-books/plain-text/1-chapter.md

 none of these things.
 It records my reading, sleeping, and consumption habits, relaying the logs to a third party.
 It reconfigures itself and "my" texts dynamically, at will.
 It comes with a manual and terms of service.
-In short, it *legislates* reading.
+In short, it *governs* reading.

-The task of *Plain Text* will be to encounter the book anew, as a computational device and to deal with the outcomes of that shift.
+The task of *Plain Text* will be to encounter the book anew, as a computational device.
 It is to imagine a hermeneutics capable of apprehending literary computation.
 Finally, it is to preserve a sense of human agency in the interpretive act.
 To commence that work, we must first locate its object of study.
 I mean "locate" in two complementary senses of the word.
 The first entails finding the text in the machine.
-Device reading happens on a screen which refreshes itself at a rate of 60 cycles per second (Hertz).
+Device reading happens on screen which refreshes itself at a rate of 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
-We will have to dig deeper to find the source for what flashes on the screen.
+We will have to dig deeper to find the source for text that flashes on the screen.
 The second sense of "location" entails the search for spaces where literary devices operate.
 Note that I do not write "computers" or "electronic books."
 Literary devices are those machines that in themselves constitute a system for textual diffusion.
 They facilitate symbolic exchange.

 Both senses of locality, micro and macro, lead us to an archive in the history of literary computing.
-With the above definitions in mind, I will argue that all computing is in part a literary activity in that it participates in the circulation of written texts.
+With the above definitions in mind, I will argue that all computing incorporates literary activity, in so far as it participates in the circulation of written texts.
 We can therefore read the device as we would any other form of literature.
 More than "can," I will later argue for an ethics of computational reading, by which the device internals *must* be made available for analysis.
 Three devices that have fundamentally changed the nature of the literary encounter (reading and writing), will emerge by the end of the chapter.

 ## 1.1 Literary Device as Gadget and Technique